-Fluor leadership walks and talks the talk.
-It starts with Fluor's Chairman and CEO messaging the critical importance that every employee and contractor conduct business with the utmost ethical standards, and permeates throughout our global organization at on-boarding, orientations, leadership meetings, as value creation topics of day-to-day meetings and so forth.
-Continuous messaging from the top and throughout the entire organization, in addition to walking the talk, is part of our ethical culture.
+Fluor leadership walks the talk.
+It starts with Fluor's chairman and CEO messaging the critical importance that every employee and contractor conduct business with the highest ethical standards and permeates throughout our global organization at onboarding, during orientations, in leadership meetings, as value creation topics included in day-to-day meetings and through many other channels.
+Continuous messaging about compliance and ethics from the top down and throughout the entire organization, in addition to walking the talk, is part of our ethical culture.

 To help measure the company's ethical culture and susceptibility to misconduct, Fluor periodically engages an independent third party to conduct a culture assessment.
-Utilizing the assessment module, the survey is rolled out to a sample of Fluor’s employee population at various levels, and from different business groups, functions, and geographic regions within the organization.
-The third party provides an Integrity Index score, to serve as a proxy for ethical climate, by gauging our employees' answers to the questions around the areas of comfort speaking up, organizational justice, direct manager leadership, tone at the top, openness of communication, departmental climate and clarity of expectations, relative to its benchmark of other companies and industry peers.
-Fluor has exceeded the benchmark, and trended up period over period, with a higher than average and continuously improving Integrity Index.
+The third party provides an Integrity Index score to serve as a proxy for ethical climate by gauging our employees' answers to questions regarding their comfort to speak up, organizational justice, direct manager leadership, tone at the top, openness of communication, departmental climate and clarity of expectations relative to its benchmarking of other companies and industry peers.